serai-dex/serai/docs/integrations/Instructions.md

 frequent use cases to create minimal data representations on connected networks.

 Instructions are interpreted according to their non-Serai network.
-Addresses have no validation performed, beyond being a valid enum entry (when applicable) of the correct length, unless otherwise noted.
+Addresses have no validation performed unless otherwise noted.
 If the processor is instructed to act on invalid data, it will drop the entire instruction.

 ### Serialization